tnguyen2907/obot/README.md

 # Obot

 **Obot** is a conversational AI chatbot designed to answer questions about Oberlin College.
 Leveraging the Retrieval-Augmented Generation (RAG) model, the chatbot uses data scraped from the college's website to provide provides accurate and context-specific responses to user queries.
-The application is hosted on Google Cloud Platform (GCP) and is publicly accessible at https://obiebot.com.
+The application is hosted on Google Cloud Platform (GCP) and is publicly accessible at https://obiebot.com or http://35.196.25.146:30000/

 ![Chatbot App Demo](assets/chatbot-app-demo.gif)